-1Close contact: A person having had face-to-face contact (≤1 metre) or in a closed space with a COVID-19 case for at least 15 minutes.
-This includes, amongst others, all persons living in the same household as a COVID-19 case and, people working closely in the same environment as a case.
-A healthcare worker or other person providing direct care for a COVID-19 case, while not wearing recommended personal protective equipment or PPE (e.g., gowns, gloves, N95 respirator, eye protection).
+1Close contact: A person having had face-to-face contact (≤1 metre) or been in a closed space with a confirmed case for at least 15 minutes.
+This includes, amongst others, all persons living in the same household as a case, and people working closely in the same environment as a case.
+Healthcare workers or other people providing direct care for a case, while not wearing recommended personal protective equipment or PPE (e.g., gowns, gloves, N95 respirator, eye protection).
 A contact in an aircraft sitting within two seats (in any direction) of the case, travel companions or persons providing care, and crew members serving in the section of the aircraft where the case was seated.

-2Confirmed case: A person with laboratory confirmation of SARS-COV-2 infection (using an RT-PCR assay), irrespective of clinical signs and symptoms.
-Symptomatic cases are considered infectious from 2 days before symptom onset to 14 days after symptom onset.
+2Confirmed case: A person with laboratory confirmation of SARS-CoV-2 infection (using an RT-PCR assay), irrespective of clinical signs and symptoms.
+Symptomatic cases are considered infectious from 2-3 days before symptom onset to 14 days after symptom onset.